 Figs have a bit of a mystique about them, due to their origins in the ancient world.
 They were a delicacy for the ancient Egyptians, and archeologists have found the remains of cultivated fig orchards in the Middle East dating back to 4000 BC.

-Some researchers believe figs were the first recorded agriculture, predating wheat, barley, and rye.
-It’s even postulated that figs were the tempting forbidden fruit in the Garden of Eden.
+Some researchers believe figs were the first recorded agricultural crop, predating wheat, barley, and rye (source).
+It's even postulated that figs were the tempting forbidden fruit in the Garden of Eden.

 Fig trees are extremely long-lived, known to thrive for 200 years or more if maintained well, but the oldest known trees live far beyond the 200-year mark.
 The oldest common fig tree currently recorded is in Bulgaria and is over 290 years old.
 A famous fig tree located in a convent in Roscoff, Brittany lived to be nearly 400 years old, and it was still healthy when it was cut down in 1987.